InjamulHoque/stock-evaluation/README.md

 ------------
 This is a simple excel project whose main target is to predict the price range of stock.
 Here used the American economy database records file from 2019 to 2020.
 The prediction accuracy rate was about 95 percent.

-The main goal ponts of this project are listed below:
+The main goal points of this project are listed below:

 * Highest price ever
 * Lowest price ever